Is BMI an Accurate Measure of Health?

 Obesity significantly increases the risk of type 2 diabetes and heart, kidney, liver, and lung diseases.

-Furthermore, studies have demonstrated that the reduction of BMI is associated with decreased rates of the above-listed diseases.
-There are no questions about the reliability of the data.
+Furthermore, studies have demonstrated that reducing BMI is associated with decreased rates of the above-listed diseases.
+The reliability of the data is unquestioned.

 A study published in 2014 describes the correlation between BMI and mortality risk in 17,000 adults.